bchurchill/xmonad-pulsevolume/README.md

 ## Purpose

  * Easily change pulseaudio volume from xmonad
+ * Provide a very simple starting point for customization.
  * Visualize volume in xmobar.
 Here are some snapshots of the representation in increasing volume:

 ```